-For starters, the eastern indigo is not so little.
-The longest snake native to the U.S., it grows up to nine feet long, as sleek as a stair bannister, with conspicuous scales as black/blue and lustrous as the sky at the end of sunset.
-From a public relations standpoint, it doesn’t hurt that it’s non-venomous, docile (not aggressive even when cornered) and, at least as far as its diet goes, fond of its fellow snakes, particularly the venomous kind.
-A daytime hunter, it was once a common sight throughout Florida, right up into Georgia, southern Alabama and southeastern Mississippi.
-By 1978, however, its numbers had so declined it was one of the earliest entries on the list of protected wildlife under the Federal Endangered Species Act, victim to that natural antipathy, cars and the steady degradation of its habitat.
+The longest snake native to the United States, the eastern indigo grows 9 feet long, sleek as a stair banister, with conspicuous black-blue scales.
+It’s non-venomous, docile even when cornered and, at least as far as its diet goes, fond of its fellow snakes, particularly the venomous kind.
+A daytime hunter, it was once a common sight throughout Florida, Georgia, southern Alabama and southeastern Mississippi.
+By 1978, however, its numbers had so declined it was one of the earliest entries on the list of protected wildlife under the Federal Endangered Species Act, victim to human antipathy, cars and the steady degradation of its habitat.

 The Nature Conservancy's David Printiss holding an eastern indigo snake prior to its reintroduction, standing among Florida Fish and Wildlife Conservation Commission (FWC) partners and next to Dr. Thomas Eason, Division Director of Habitat and Species Conservation, FWC. © Bill Boothe, PhotoNaturalist/NatureInFocus.com

-The ABRP was not an arbitrary choice for the snakes’ return.
-Originating, poetically enough, with a tract of land called the Garden of Eden, the preserve is today one of Florida conservation’s greatest success stories.
-After 35 years of restoration efforts by the Conservancy and its partners, it now contains 6,295 acres of perfectly restored Florida longleaf pine, a vast forest system that once flourished throughout the state, north to Virginia and west to Southern Texas, but is now reduced to only 5 percent of its original map.
+Apalachicola Bluffs was not an arbitrary choice for the snakes’ return.
+Originating, poetically enough, with a tract of land called the Garden of Eden, the preserve today is one of Florida conservation’s greatest success stories.
+After 35 years of restoration efforts by the Conservancy and its partners, it is now a fully restored Florida longleaf pine landscape, a vast forest system that once flourished throughout the state, north to Virginia and west to Southern Texas, but is now reduced to only 5 percent of its original map.

 Longleaf pine forest at Apalachicola Bluffs and Ravines Preserve. © David Printiss